ddev/ddev/docs/drud_put_file.md

 ### Synopsis

-Push a file to yor org's storage space in the Drud system.
+Push a file to your organization's storage space in the Drud system.

 ```
 drud put file [/path/to/filename] [optional remote dest]